-Men have viagra.
+Men have Viagra.
 What do women have for low libido?
 Here's what experts say.

 A third drug sometimes used to boost libido is the hormone testosterone, which is not FDA-approved for this usage.

 “It is safe and it is effective, but you need to go to someone who knows how to dose it and how to do it in order to make sure that you don't get side effects or hair growth and acne,” Streicher explains.
-“You don’t want to borrow your male partner’s testosterone as women need about 1/10 of testosterone levels.”
+“You don’t want to borrow your male partner’s testosterone, as women need about one-10th of testosterone levels.”

 While medical intervention is possible for women with low libido, it may not be the first step one wants to take.